-I just put photographs in my first print book, and it took awhile for me to master tables with black-and-white photos in them (four to six per page), and I was very happy with the result of using 300 dpi images.
-If you hire someone to typeset your print book, don't try to do this yourself.
-Just write notes in the manuscript as to what photos need to be placed in each row/cell/column (example below), and send the JPEG images to them on a disc.
+I finally learned how to include photographs in a print book (my newest memoir), but it took awhile for me to master tables in Word with black-and-white photos in them (four to six per page).
+First I had to learn how to properly optimize photos for a print book, but I was very happy with the result I got using 300 dpi images in a POD book printed by CreateSpace.
+If you hire someone to typeset your print book, just write notes in the manuscript as to what photos need to be placed in each row/cell/column (example below), and send the 300 dpi JPEG images to them on a disc.

 <<< Set up a table with (X-number) of columns>>>

 If content needs to be boxed, or is to be formatted as a SIDEBAR, include a similar note to that effect.
 Ditto for any illustrations you plan to add in certain areas of the text.
 (The editor does not need to see these illustrations; only a reference to them.)